bartenbach/scopy/README.md

 ## Usage

 Simple.
-`scopy <file>`
+`scopy <file> {directory}`
-Copies the file to the location outlined in your script.
+Copies the file to the location outlined in your script, unless directory is supplied as well